dimajix/flowman/docs/documenting/config.md

   - kind: mappings
   # Collect documentation of build targets
   - kind: targets
-  # Execute all tests
+  # Execute all checks
-  - kind: tests
+  - kind: checks

 generators:
   # Create an output file in the project directory